rishavkundu/codestract-context-tool/README.md

-# Codestract — Export project & provide LLMs context on your code.
+# Codestract — Provide LLMs with context on your codebase.

 ![Image-Kit Logo](feature.png)